GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 Building the website was a very hard process but very rewarding.
 I would like to mention below some credits to my project:

 * I used Bootstrap a lot when building this website.
 I mentioned a link to the website in the above technologies used section.
 * Django documentation was used a lot during the build of the website to make sense of how to build the MVT.
-The documention is very thorough and explains a lot of things clearly.
+The documentation is very thorough and explains a lot of things clearly.
 When I had a problem, I could read their docs with a large degree of success
 * I also used <a href="https://stackoverflow.com/" target="_blank">Stacker Overflow</a> to help me when I had problems as there was a lot of times people had the same problems as I and I could lean on some of these questions for help.
-* There were some fantastic youtube videos that I watched along the way to boost my understanding of how powerful Django is.
+* There were some fantastic YouTube videos that I watched along the way to boost my understanding of how powerful Django is.
-* pip documentation aslo came in handy on learning how to use certain packages and what is required to set them up.
+* Pip documentation also came in handy on learning how to use certain packages and what is required to set them up.

 [Back to Top](<#contents>)

 ## Acknowledgements

-This project is my 5th and Final Portfolio Project, as part of <a href="https://codeinstitute.net/" target="_blank">Code Institute's</a> Full Stack Software Developer (e-Commerce) Diploma.</p> A Big thank you to Precious Ijege (my mentor) for his help and expertise pushing me to right better code.
-Another thank you to the Slack community for posting really useful content.
+This project is my 5th and Final Portfolio Project, as part of <a href="https://codeinstitute.net/" target="_blank">Code Institute's</a> Full Stack Software Developer (e-Commerce) Diploma. </p> A Big thank you to Precious Ijege (my mentor) for his help and expertise pushing me to right better code.
+Another thanks to the Slack community for posting useful content.
 Some of their questions were problems that I had, so it was useful to know people were experiencing the same difficulties as me.
 Also thank you to the tutors at Code Institute who are all fantastic. they helped me in some difficult times and a special thanks to Ed who helped explain queries and how I can use it within creating page pagination.
 <br>
 <br>
 Grant Wilsmore, 2022